-Once I receive my H-1B visa, what is the duration of H-1B status?
+Once you receive your H-1B visa, what is the duration of H-1B status?
 Initially, you may obtain H-1B status for up to three years.
 Prior to the expiration of the three-year period, you may apply to extend your stay for an additional three years.
 In general, at the end of the six-year period, no further extensions of H-1B status are permitted.
 Although you are allowed to change employers by submitting a new petition to USCIS (accompanied by a new LCA from DOL), this does not waive the six-year limitation.

 Extensions after six years are possible for certain persons who have experienced lengthy delays in the adjudication of their applications for labor certification or for employment-based visa petitions, or for H-1B holders who are unable to adjust their status in the U.S. because of backlogs in their preference category.

 The Best Lawyer!